Azure/AKS-Performance-and-Scale/Perf-Benchmarks/ReadMe.md

 | UserpoolScaleTargetNodeCount | Optional | Target node count which will be used in scale-out performance test.
 Default is 53, 50 additional node to the initial count | 53 |
 | MonitorPollIntervalSeconds | Optional | During the scale-out performance test, it checks the current number of the nodes every `MonitorPollIntervalSeconds` seconds until it reaches the target node count | 5 |
 | SilentMode | Optional | If there is no need to see detail logging message, set this to true | false |

+## Visualization
+The data from `output.json` can be visualized by running the `visual.py` script in a Jupyter / JupyterLab notebook.
+Each completed benchmarking test, by default, will append the new run data to the same `output.json` file in the format of an array of json objects.
+Running `visual.py` in a Jupyter notebook will generate summary statistics and scatterplots for all the results.